-Sticking with this main point, the decidedly low-tech Ewoks present an interesting twist to the usual downtrodden situation: in order to help conquer the high-tech soldiers of the Imperial Forces, these scrappy little fighters harass and pester their foes to submission by sheer tenaciousness.
-After all, the inferior and illiterate Barbarians of Northern Europe ultimately defeated the Roman Republic, so why not the hapless little Ewoks?
+Sticking with this main point, the decidedly low-tech Ewoks present an interesting side-twist to the usual downtrodden situation: in order to help conquer the high-tech soldiers of the Imperial Forces, these scrappy little fighters harass and pester their foes into submission by sheer tenaciousness.
+After all, the inferior and illiterate Barbarians of Northern Europe ultimately defeated the Roman Republic, so why not the hapless Ewoks?

-The Vietnam analogy will win out in the end, though, with the Ewoks obviously representing the united Vietnamese front (both the North and the South) fighting for their territory — and on their turf.
+The Vietnam analogy would win out in the end, though, with the Ewoks obviously representing a united Vietnamese front (both the North and the South) fighting for their territory — and on their own turf.

 (End of Part Two)